SeattleMeshnet/meshbox/buildbot/README.md

 # The Build Infrastructure

-Our Buildbot instance takes care of Continuous Integration, prebuilt images, automatic updates, and the OPKG repository, for the master branch (TODO: and for-14.07 branch).
+Our Buildbot instance takes care of Continuous Integration, prebuilt images, automatic updates, and the OPKG repository, for the master and for-14.07 branches.

 - on Hyperboria: <http://h.buildbot.meshwith.me>
 - on Clearnet: <https://buildbot.meshwith.me>